insights

 Regarding cognitive health, a 2021 systematic review (n=4 meta-analyses plus eight additional original studies) explored the relationship between menopausal hormone therapy and dementia development.13 A majority of the included studies suggested hormone therapy was associated with an 11 to 33% dementia risk reduction in women without pre-existing dementia.13 The degree of benefit appeared to vary depending on therapy type and age at initiation.

-• Increased risk of venous thromboembolism in both RCTs (Summary Estimate (SE): 1.70, 95% CI: 1.33-2.16) and observational studies (1.32, 1.13-1.54).
+• Increased risk of venous thromboembolism in both RCTs (summary estimate (SE): 1.70, 95% CI: 1.33-2.16) and observational studies (1.32, 1.13-1.54).

 • Increased risk of stroke in RCTs (1.14, 1.04-1.25).